Department of Philosophy and Religion

 - submit critical assignments in ministerial training,

-- interview with a STCM faculty subcommittee, and
+- interview with a CTCM faculty subcommittee, and

-- receive a favorable recommendation for the granting of Ministerial Standing from the STCM faculty.
+- receive a favorable recommendation for the granting of Ministerial Standing from the CTCM faculty.

 Students who do not achieve Ministerial Standing will receive clear feedback and be encouraged to reapply the following year.